 Let’s talk about the fact that you need to stop only advertising, and start adding value to your customers and potential prospects out in the market.

-Too many organisations out there over-emphasise their advertising without adding any real substance in their marketing.
-Research shows that only a small percentage of the market is actually ready and willing to purchase a product or service at any given time, so if you’re serving them up a straight-forward advertisement, there’s little-to-no value on offer.
+Too many organisations out there over-emphasise their advertising without adding any real substance to their marketing.
+Research shows that only a small percentage of the market is actually ready and willing to purchase a product or service at any given time, so if you’re serving them up a straightforward advertisement, there’s little-to-no value on offer.
 Large organisations that have the time and resources available often make this the bedrock of their marketing strategies, but there’s no requirement for massive marketing budgets whatsoever… you just need to know where to look, keep your ear to the ground and address some of the most common questions, queries and grievances around your industry and leverage these with future posts.

 Today we’re going to run over some of the easiest strategies for your organisation to implement in your marketing campaigns that add value to your customers and consolidate your reputation as a trustworthy vendor.
-They don’t require extra resources, if anything, they’re one of the most cost effective ways of transforming your organisation’s marketing strategy from simple advertising to genuinely adding value to people’s lives.
+They don’t require extra resources, if anything, they’re one of the most cost-effective ways of transforming your organisation’s marketing strategy from simple advertising to genuinely adding value to people’s lives.

 Who is Your Target Audience?

 One of the first lessons in marketing 101 is to discover who your customers are, and who your audience is out there in the cyber landscape.
 Social media sites offer extensive analytics when it comes to finding out exactly who is engaging with your posts, but you need to use this information and take it a step further.
 Create an avatar of your customers, give them a name, and brainstorm with your team what you think they’re interested in that you can leverage in future marketing campaigns.

 This becomes useful when you think about what aspects of your product or service are marketable to certain customers.
 Different people are interested in different things, and the same applies when they’re thinking about your products.
 Understand what they want, and learn how your organisation can serve them.